Stacking the Odds in Retirement

 Source: Bloomberg, Kenneth French Data Library, BarclayHedge, St. Louis Fed.
 Calculations by Newfound Research.

-Recall that the 60/40 core portfolio with 5% initial withdrawal rate exhibited a somewhat dour failure rate of 11%.
-The addition of the stacked exposure reduced the failure rate by 3.5% and 5.8%, for the 10% and 20% managed futures allocations, respectively.
+Recall that the 60/40 core portfolio with a 5% initial withdrawal rate exhibited a somewhat dour failure rate of 11%.
+The addition of the stacked exposure reduced the failure rate by 3.5% and 5.8% for the 10% and 20% managed futures allocations, respectively.

 Figure 5: Failure Rates of 20% Return Stacked Portfolios